MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 1 - ch 1/README.md

 - best case
 C(n) - minimum over inputs of size n

-## Example 7pg 37 Searching for Key
+## Example 7 pg 37 Searching for Key
 Problem: Searching for key in a list of  n items
 Input size measure:
 - Number of list’s items,  i.e. n